NatalieCheong/logistics-ai-assistant/README.md

 1. **Customize it:** Add features relevant to logistics (route optimization, real-time tracking)
 2. **Add your touch:** Implement additional AI features, better UI/UX
 3. **Deploy live:** Put it on a real domain so employers can access it
-4. **Write about it:** Blog post explaining your architecture decisions
-5. **Present it:** Use this in interviews to demonstrate your skills

----

-## 📝 Resume Bullet Points

-Use these when describing this project:

-- "Built full-stack logistics platform using FastAPI, React, and PostgreSQL with 95% test coverage"
-- "Integrated OpenAI GPT-4 and LangChain to create AI assistant with RAG for document search"
-- "Implemented JWT authentication and role-based access control for secure API"
-- "Containerized application with Docker and automated deployment with CI/CD pipeline"
-- "Designed and developed RESTful API serving 1000+ requests with <100ms response time"

 ---